BiaPyX/BiaPy-doc/source/get_started/faq.rst

 General usage
 ~~~~~~~~~~~~~

-* When using Docker or GUI on Windows, issues can arise with containers accessing network-mounted paths.
+* When using Docker or BiaPy GUI on Windows, issues can arise with containers accessing network-mounted paths.
 If you encounter problems where certain paths are not detected, despite being accessible on your machine, consider using local paths instead.

 Train questions
 ~~~~~~~~~~~~~~~